jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

-to the table, half hoping she might find another key on it or at any rate a book of rules for shutting people up like tele- scopes; this time she found a little bottle on it, (‘which certainly was not here before,’ said Alice,) and round the neck of the bottle was a paper label, with the words ‘DRINK ME’ beautifully printed
+to the table, half hoping she might find another key on it or at any rate a book of rules for shutting people up like tele- scopes; this time she found a little bot- tle on it, (‘which certainly was not here before,’ said Alice,) and round the neck of the bottle was a paper label, with the words ‘DRINK ME’ beautifully printed